nginxinc/nginx-wiki/source/community/faq.rst

 How do I generate an .htpasswd file without having Apache tools installed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* In Linux (and other Posix):  given users John, Mary, Jane and Jim and passwords V3Ry, SEcRe7, V3RySEcRe7 and SEcRe7PwD, in order to generate a password file named .htpasswd, you would issue:
+* In Linux (and other Posix):  given users John, Mary, Jane, and Jim with passwords V3Ry, SEcRe7, V3RySEcRe7, and SEcRe7PwD, in order to generate a password file named .htpasswd, you would issue:

   .. code-block:: bash